Chiura Obata: World War II

 Professor Obata and family in 1944;

 (L–R):Gyo, Lily, Haruko, Prof. Obata.

 Obata and his wife Haruko ran an art supply store at 2525 Telegraph Avenue in Berkeley, from which his wife offered lessons in ikebana.
 The shop was shot at after the Pearl Harbor attack in December 1941, and eventually the Obatas were forced to close it and cancel all classes.

 Executive Order 9066 led to Obata organizing a large sale of his many paintings and woodblock prints.
 He donated the profits from the sale to establish a scholarship for a student "regardless of race or creed, who ... has suffered the most from this war."
 University President Robert Gordon Sproul, a friend of the Obatas, offered to store many of the remaining works.

 In April 1942, Obata was interned at the Tanforan detention center.
-By May, he and fellow artists, were able to create an art school that had 900 students, entirely with their own money and with donations from the outside from friends from U.C.
+By May, he and fellow artists, including George Matsusaburo Hibi and Mine Okubo, were able to create an art school that had 600 students, entirely with their own money and with donations from the outside from friends from U.C.
 Berkeley, including Dorothea Lange.
 Their curriculum was comprehensive, offering 95 classes each week in 25 subjects.
 Camp administrators were supportive, seeing art as a constructive way to occupy detainees' time, and Obata and his colleagues were eventually allowed to order supplies from Sears Roebuck catalogs or purchase them in town.
 The school became so successful that they were able to exhibit the artwork outside the camp in July.

 Obata's New Moon, painted at Topaz and exhibited in Cambridge, Massachusetts in 1943.